The current Medicaid fee schedule process will continue and will be communicated to the Health Plans.

-Medicare Dual Eligibles and enrollees in LaHIPP are excluded from Health Plans and will continue to be enrolled in Medicaid fee-for-service.
-Other Medicaid enrollees who have another insurance as primary with Medicaid as secondary are enrolled with a Health Plan.
-To receive Medicaid secondary payment from a Prepaid Plan for a core benefit or service provided to a Plan member, the provider must participate with the Health Plan.
+Medicare Dual Eligibles are excluded from Bayou Health and will continue to be enrolled in Medicaid fee-for-service.
+Other Medicaid enrollees who have another insurance as primary with Medicaid as secondary are enrolled with a Bayou Health Plan.
+To receive Medicaid secondary payment from a Health Plan for a core benefit or service provided to a Plan member, the provider must participate with the Health Plan.

 As specified in the contract, the Health Plans must keep their clean claims processes as transparent as possible for providers in their networks.
 The Plans must provide clean claim examples to their providers so providers can be prepared to submit claims and receive timely reimbursement for their services.